 Here are some tips for parents and teachers to keep in mind when talking to children about the news:

 - Don’t assume they haven’t heard about it!
-Kids hear everything and when they don’t hear the whole story, they are masters are using bits and pieces of information to fill in the blanks.
+Kids hear everything and when they don’t hear the whole story, they are masters at using bits and pieces of information to fill in the blanks.
 Kids will pick up clips of headlines and hear other kids talking on the playground or asking questions in class.
 We need to encourage these questions so that when they need information, they are getting the right answers to their questions from adults they trust.

 - Be conscious of developmental stages when talking about the news.
 School age children can have a lot of trouble differentiating reality from fantasy and it usually isn’t until middle school that children can independently decipher what is real and what is fiction.